 We require that all Community Enrichment Grant recipients:

-- Publicize the Community Foundation grant as appropriate.
+- Publicize the Community Foundation grant as specified in your grant application and award letter.

 - Complete a brief final report after the grant is complete.
-Unless special circumstances apply, your completion of this form will be required before your organization can receive another Community Enrichment Grant.
+Unless special circumstances apply, your completion of this form will be required before your organization can be considered for another Community Enrichment Grant.

 The Community Foundation invites your feedback on our grants program.
 We welcome comments from any nonprofit in any stage of the grants process; whether you have received a grant, just applied for a grant, been declined, or are even just considering applying, we want to hear from you.
 To submit your feedback anonymously, please use our online questionnaire.
 Your comments, concerns, praise, and criticism will help us become a better grant-maker for our community.
 This survey will be open indefinitely, and you can respond multiple times, now and/or in the future.
 If you would rather give us feedback directly, please call our staff any time at 252-261-8839.